wishwaD7/30-Days-Of-Code/README.md

 # 30-Days-Of-Code
-Hackerrank 30 days of code solution created by me.
+Hackerrank 30 days of code solutions created by me.